joelewnard/joelewnard/index.md

 \years{[\thepubs]} \textbf{Lewnard JA}, Berrang-Ford L. Internet-based partner selection and risk for unprotected anal intercourse in sexual encounters among men who have sex with men: a meta-analysis of observational studies. \textit{Sex Transm Infect} 2014; \textbf{90}:290--6. \href{http://sti.bmj.com/content/90/4/290.short}{doi:10.1136/sextrans-2013-051332}.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/joelewnard/joelewnard/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.